Morris Swadesh: Early career

 In May 1939 Swadesh went to Mexico, where he had been hired to assist the government of Mexican President Lázaro Cárdenas, who was promoting the education of indigenous peoples.
 Swadesh learned the Purépecha language for this work.
 Together with rural school teachers, Swadesh worked in indigenous villages, teaching people to read first in their own languages, before teaching them Spanish.
+His Mexican colleagues remembered him for his impressive physical complexion, nicknaming him "The Paunch", as well as for his outspoken Communism.
 He worked with the Tarahumara, Purépecha, and Otomi peoples.
 Swadesh also learned Spanish in less than a year; he was fluent enough that he was able to give a series of linguistics lectures (in Spanish) at the Universidad Michoacana de San Nicolás de Hidalgo and publish his first book, La Nueva Filologia, in Spanish in 1941.

 Returning to the U.S., during the Second World War Swadesh worked on military projects for the U.S. Army and the OSS to compile reference materials on Burmese, Chinese, Russian, and Spanish.
 He also wrote easy-to-learn textbooks for troops to learn Russian and Chinese.

 Swadesh served in Burma, where Lt.
 Roger Hilsman described his linguistic skills as extraordinary.
 Swadesh learned enough of the Naga language, after spending only one day with a local guide, that he was able to give a ten-minute thank-you speech in that language.
 Hilsman recalled that Swadesh had been strongly opposed to racial segregation in the United States.